-You’re searching for the best air purifier for smoke, but everywhere you turn all you find are marketing gimmicks and sales pitches.
-Myriad are sites telling you that they’ve cracked the case and have the latest technological breakthrough wrapped up in the perfect air purifier for smokers.
+You’re searching for the best air purifier for smokers, but everywhere you turn all you find are marketing gimmicks and sales pitches.
+So many sites are telling you that they’ve cracked the case and have the latest technological breakthrough wrapped up in the perfect air purifier for smokers.
 What most fail to convey is that the only scientifically viable way to address smoke is with an activated carbon filter.
 And, to some extent a HEPA filter.
 It’s that simple…

 Why does the best air purifier for smoke need Activated Carbon?

 The majority of airborne compounds found in tobacco smoke range in size from 0.01 microns up to one micron.
 There are gasses produced, but we’ll get to that shortly.
 Back to the particulate matter that can be measured… a lot of smoke particles are smaller than .3 microns in size.
 Which renders pretty much every filtration media useless.
 Even medical grade HEPA filters.